nitish-nanda/local-batabase-android/README.md

 # local-batabase-android

-Example of local database using new room Persistence library (simply say SQLite)
+Example of the local database using the new room Persistence library (simply say SQLite).
+In this demo I will perform all the basic DB operations like ADD, DELETE, UPDATE.
+Also, I use ExecutorService instead of Async Task because it gets depreciated in android API level 30.

 # for detail information